Terms like carbon footprint and ecological footprint gained popularity in the 90s as we became more conscious of our environmental impact.

 - Switching to cold water washing once per week can reduce household GHG emissions by over 70 lbs annually

 - Unplug electronic devices when not in use

 - Practice the 3 R’s – reduce, reuse, and recycle

 Transportation is now one of the largest sources of carbon emissions in the United States.

-In most cities, personal automobiles are the single greatest polluter because emissions quickly add up.
-This is because ofo their heavy reliance on petroleum.
-For example, the average passenger car emits 0.78 pounds of CO2 per mile driven.
+Personal automobiles are the greatest polluter in most cities because emissions quickly increase.
+This is because of their heavy reliance on petroleum.
+For example, the average passenger car emits 0.78 pounds of CO2 per mile.

 How to reduce emissions related to personal transportation

 - Following the speed limit can improve fuel economy by 7-14%

 - Buy an efficient vehicle (e.g., switching from a vehicle that gets 20 mpg to a car that gets 25 mpg reduces your greenhouse gas emissions by 1.7 tons annually)

 Learn more on how to reduce car pollution.